pubquick/citfix/README.md

 <b>Accuracy:</b> Citfix verifies 240+ million records, along with PubMed and Crossref

+<h1>Citfix Webservices</h1>
+The Citfix Premium Webservices are running on faster servers with more RAM and less load to guarantee fast and reliable response time.
+The commercial web services have higher uptime and failover to other servers in case of hardware defects or software bugs.
+By entering in a commercial relation with pubquick.co.uk you can be sure the services don't disappear one day without notice.

+The Citfix Paid Web Services are the right choice for you if you need fast, reliable response time and you want to be sure the service keeps on running.
+If you want to implement your own services directly on the data the Paid Subscription will be your choice.

 <h1>Citfix REST API</h1>
 <h2>Preamble</h2>
 The Citfix REST API is one of a variety of tools and APIs that allow the user to structure the reference in a sophisticated ways.